Rishi-M-G/LogParser/README.md

 # The Effectiveness of ChatGPT in Log Parsing?
-In our study, we used ChatGPT in the zero-shot scenario to measure how effectively it can parse logs.
-Also, we compared ChatGPT with Drain, and ULP in terms of the baselines GA, MLA, and ED.
-This repository mainly focuses on the steps used to run Drain and ULP.
-We have also added a brief overview of the results from our study.
+In our study, we used ChatGPT for log parsing tasks to measure how effectively it can parse logs.
+Also, we compared ChatGPT in zero-shot scenario with Drain, and AEL in terms of the GA, MLA, and ED.
+We have also added a brief summary of the results that we got